Kenneth H. Lounsbery

 In 1982, the Lusardi Construction Company hired Mr. Lounsbery to become its full time General Counsel; in 1983, he was also named Vice President.
 His responsibilities included the oversight of all legal aspects of construction matters and the handling of land use entitlements, including environmental approvals, project permitting, financing, and completion bonds.
 These included several industrial developments, one regional shopping center, a large mixed-use project and municipal solid waste facilities.

 1989, Lusardi named Mr. Lounsbery as President of a sister

 corporation, Servcon, which had the special purpose of obtaining

 approvals for developing and constructing municipal solid waste

 disposal facilities.
 Upon obtaining approvals for two such

-Lounsbery Ferguson Altona & Peak where he served as the contract
+the firm of Lounsbery Ferguson Altona & Peak where he served